Yitzhak Amit

+Yitzhak Amit (יצחק עמית, born Yitzhak Goldfreund יצחק גולדפריינד; 20 October 1958) is an Israeli jurist currently serving as President of the Supreme Court of Israel since February 2025, having been the court's acting president from October 2024 to February 2025.
+He has been a justice of the Supreme Court of Israel since 2009.
+He is widely considered as a liberal justice and has had a major impact on the Supreme Court.

+Early life and education

-Amit was born and raised in Tel Aviv, Israel.
+Amit was born and raised in Tel Aviv.
 He attended a religious high school and graduated in 1976.
 He served in the Israel Defense Forces as an officer in Unit 8200, and was discharged in 1980.
-In 1981, he began studying law at the Hebrew University of Jerusalem and graduated cum laude with an LLB in 1985.
-He was granted a license to practice law in 1986 and worked as a lawyer in private practice.
+In 1981, he began studying law at the Hebrew University of Jerusalem and graduated cum laude with a Bachelor of Laws in 1985.

+Career

+Amit was granted a license to practice law in 1986 and worked as a lawyer in private practice.

 In 1997, he was appointed a judge on the Acre Magistrates Court, and subsequently a judge on the Haifa Magistrates Court.
 He then became a judge on the Haifa District Court.
 He was elected to the Supreme Court in August 2009, and took office in October 2009.
-In 2024, Amit is expected to become Chief Justice of the Supreme Court, following Uzi Vogelman's retirement.